 Through Jewish texts, Dr. William Cutter initiates a conversation of the tension between inclusivity and feeling estranged during a conference in 2001 at the Hebrew Union College-Jewish Institute of Religion.

-Rabbi Lynne F. Landsberg talks about third annual Jewish Disability Awareness Month, an opportunity for Jewish communities to break down physical, communicative and attitudinal barriers, educate ourselves on what accessibility and inclusion really mean, and reach out to Jews with disabilities.
+Rabbi Lynne F. Landsberg talks about Jewish Disability Awareness Month, an opportunity for Jewish communities to break down physical, communicative and attitudinal barriers, educate ourselves on the true meaning of accessibility and inclusion, and reach out to Jews with disabilities.

 Learn about the people and stories that make Bet Shalom Congregation in Minnetonka, MN an inclusive, welcoming environment, in the video below.